Frequently Asked Questions - Retirement

 You can change the beneficiary on your SERS retirement account at any time by completing a Beneficiary Designation Form and sending it to SERS.

-How can I learn about the differences between SERS and the PSU Alternate Retirement Plan with TIAA?
+How can I learn about the differences between SERS and the Penn State Alternate Retirement Plan with TIAA?

-To learn about the differences between SERS and the PSU Alternate Retirement Plan with TIAA see the Retirement page and scroll down to Retirement Plan Comparison.
+To learn about the differences between SERS and the Penn State Alternate Retirement Plan with TIAA see the Retirement page and scroll down to Retirement Plan Comparison.

 How can I learn about the differences between a 403(b) and a 457(b) supplemental retirement plan account?